Deitox/kestrel_engine/docs/animation_workflows.md

   - Use `--atlas-key` to override the default atlas identifier (`main`) when targeting alternative atlases.
   - Use loop-mode flags to map Aseprite tag directions to engine loop semantics (e.g., `--default-loop-mode once_hold` for UI bursts, `--reverse-loop-mode once_stop` for exit animations).
   - Attach per-frame events with `--events-file events.json`, where the JSON maps timeline names to `{ "frame": <0-based index>, "name": "event" }` entries; these emit `SpriteAnimationEvent` records when frames become active.
-- **Hot-reload verification:** place the generated JSON alongside project content, launch the editor, and modify the source file—look for `Hot reloaded atlas '<key>'` in the console while entities keep their current frame.
+- **Hot-reload verification:** place the generated JSON alongside project content, launch the editor, and modify the source file -- look for `Hot reloaded atlas '<key>'` in the console.
+Sprite timelines pin the active frame by name, scale the in-progress time to the new duration, and preserve play direction so authoring edits do not cause visible pops.
+- **Inspector controls:** The Sprite section exposes a scrub slider, `<`/`>` nudge buttons, per-frame duration and elapsed readouts, and an optional **Preview events** toggle that logs any events declared on the currently selected frame while scrubbing.
 - **Phase controls:** Configure per-entity `Start Offset`, toggle `Randomize Start` to deterministically de-sync large crowds, and assign an optional `Group` tag in the Entity Inspector; group tags feed the global `AnimationTime` resource for per-collection speed scaling.
 - **Troubleshooting:**
   - Duplicate frame names surface descriptive errors; rename frames in Aseprite or adjust export settings.